oxguy3/winstons-world/README.md

 #### The Events layer
 The Events layer contains invisible objects that control the game's functionality (for example, the player spawn position or triggers for in-game messages).
 You can learn more about object layers in the [Working with Objects](https://doc.mapeditor.org/en/stable/manual/objects/) section of Tiled's manual.
 Currently, these types of event objects are supported:

 * **PlayerSpawn**: These objects define where the player will appear when they start the level or when they die.
 This must be a Point object, and there must be precisely one of these in every map (no more, no less).
-These also should be at least one tile away from any tiles that have collision, or else the player might end up out of bounds.
+These also should be at least one tile away from any tiles that have collision, or else the player might clip out of bounds.
 * **Message**: These objects define a message to be shown to the player in a dialog box.
 These must be Rectangle objects, and they must have a custom string property "message" that contains the text message you wish to show the player.
 Currently, the message will only be visible while the player is within the trigger area (the rectangle).
 This system doesn't give the level designer much control yet, so it will likely be expanded in the future.
 Here are some possible new controls I could add to Tiled (let me know which options you want):
     * Does this message stop the player's movement until they dismiss it? (yes/no checkbox)
     * Should this message only occur once, or every time the player enters the trigger area? (yes/no checkbox)